wolf29/file-protector/README.md

 3.) send an email to you with the paths in which every file have been placed.
 It is easy to forget a series of paths with 32-char random folder names.
 Most people will appreciate the help.
 4.) display to standard output, the paths to the files.

+Note: you will need to add this structure to your robots.txt file if you don't want these fancy directories to be indexed by search engines.

+Thanks to the mongoDB folks for help with some of the code.